Croatia and the Russo-Ukrainian war: Political influence

 Retired admiral Davor Domazet Lošo expressed opinions aligned with the Russian interpretation of the war, claiming that the war in Ukraine is a clash between "Christ and Antichrist" where Collective west plays the role of an Antichrist".
 This will surely make Putin a winner, claimed Domazet.
 He also stated that, "The Ukrainian language is a dialect of the Russian language" and that "Kyiv never was a Ukrainian city".
 Pro-Russian opinions on the war were also expressed by former members of populist, Eurosceptic former political party Živi zid.
 Former member of this party Ivan Vilibor Sinčić complained against Croatian government's decision to grant 3500 HRK of financial aid to Ukrainian refugees.
-Former Živi zid member Braninir Bunjac also expressed his support to Russia on social networks.
+Former Živi zid member Branimir Bunjac also expressed his support to Russia on social networks.
 Ivan Pernar was one of the largest supporters of Russian invasion of Ukraine, and he used his Telegram channel to spread Russian propaganda.